BSN vs. MSN: How to Choose as an RN

 RN-to-BSN Overview

-A BSN also prepares you to enter a graduate program directly.
-Almost half (48.1%) of RNs have a BSN, and these numbers continue to rise.
-A nurse with an ADN only may face more competition from BSN-holders in the job market.
+A BSN also prepares you to directly enter a graduate program.
+In 2022, more than 70% of nurses held a BSN degree or higher.
+An ADN-prepared nurse may also face more competition from BSN holders in the job market.

 Time to Complete

-RN-to-BSN programs typically take 1-2 years to complete, depending on the pace of the program, whether you plan to work while you study, and whether you attend as a full- or part-time student.
-The right pace for you depends on your responsibilities and preferred time frame.
+RN-to-BSN programs typically take 1-4 years to complete, depending on the pace of the program, whether you plan to work while you study, and whether you attend as a full- or part-time student.
+The rate at which you complete the program depends on your unique circumstances and preferred study pace.

 Prerequisites

-Most RN-to-BSN programs require or prefer a 3.0 GPA, at least two references, and a current RN license for admission.
-Many require at least one year of nursing experience.
-If your ADN GPA does not reflect your abilities as a nurse, exceptional experience or other factors, such as being multilingual or experience with medically underserved populations, may outweigh a borderline GPA.
+Most RN-to-BSN programs require or prefer applicants to have a 3.0 GPA, at least two references, and a current, unencumbered RN license for admission.
+Many programs also require at least one year of nursing experience.
+If your ADN GPA does not accurately demonstrate your abilities as a nurse, exceptional experience or other factors, such as being multilingual or experience with medically underserved populations, may outweigh a borderline GPA.

 RN-to-MSN Overview

-APRNs also enjoy more professional autonomy.
+APRNs enjoy more professional autonomy.
 In states with full practice authority, APRNs can work without physician supervision.
-Even in the states with limited authority, APRNs still have a much broader scope of practice and can exercise more independent judgment.
+Even in the states with limited authority, APRNs have a far broader scope of practice and can exercise more independent judgment than an RN.
 Whether you want a higher salary, more independence, or a license that lets you assess, diagnose, and prescribe treatments, these are the most important BSN vs. MSN distinctions.

 Time to Complete